-One might think that 20 constraints is too much.
-However, it turns out that specific code of propagators is needed for approximately 13 constraints only, because:
+In the Standard tracks, we find twenty-one constraints.
+In practice, it turns out that specific code of propagators is needed for approximately 14 constraints only, because:

 - similar propagators may be used for regular and mdd, - similar propagators may be used for maximum and minimum, - channel can be decomposed into element constraints, - ordered, allEqual and instantiation can be trivially reformulated as intension, - slide is decomposed into a set of constraints intension or extension; the parser can do it automatically for you.